Follow TV Tropes

 Mom: That's enough.
 Nobody here is a loser or a rotten egg.
 You're each farm fresh. ...Which is a sentence I never thought I'd say.

-• Affectionate Gesture to the Head: Can be done to Cove as a form of greeting or a way of showing affection.
+• Affectionate Gesture to the Head: Can be done to Cove as a form of greeting or a way of showing affection, whether it's giving him a noogie or ruffling his hair.

-• Anachronic Order: The Moments are written such that it's acceptable to tackle them in any order the player wants, which comes with their own references and callbacks to previous Moments played prior, even in the same Step.
-For example, playing Sandcastles after Grown Up will have Cove still be angry about his fight with Lizzie if you decide to build a sand mansion
+• Anachronic Order: Moments are written such a way that it's acceptable to tackle them in any order the player wants, which comes with their own references and callbacks to previous Moments played prior, even in the same Step.
+For example, playing Sandcastles after Grown Up will have Cove still be angry about his fight with Lizzie if you build a sand mansion

-• Awkward Father-Son Bonding Activity: Cliff has a few of these with Cove, like taking him to the beach when they first moved in or sharing the floor of an RV together, but Cove rarely enjoys them as a kid and young teen.
+• Awkward Father-Son Bonding Activity: Cliff has a few of these with Cove over the years, like taking him to the beach when they first moved in or sharing the floor of an RV together, but Cove rarely enjoys them as a kid and young teen.
 18-year old Cove starts to come around, though.

 • Babysitting Episode: The main plot of Responsibility (Step 2), where you help Derek babysit his brothers.
 How well the MC is able to handle it is up to you.

-• Beach Episode: While some moments take place at the beach, Hang (Step 3) fits this trope the best.
+• Beach Episode: While some moments take place at the beach, Hang (Step 3) fits this trope the best, where you, Cove, Terry and Miranda (and potentially Baxter with his DLC) get together for a day of fun at the beach.

-• Bonding over Missing Parents: In the Family Moment of Step 2, Elizabeth asks her mothers about her biological parents, and learns that she was born in the Philippines, and that her biological parents are dead.
+• Bonding over Missing Parents: In Family (Step 2), Elizabeth asks her mothers about her biological parents, and learns that she was born in the Philippines, and that her biological parents are dead.
 If the MC decides to ask their mothers about it, they learn that their birth parents are also dead.
 Elizabeth and the MC can later discuss their shared circumstances and deepen their sibling bond.

 • Book Ends: The MC's first meeting with Cove starts on the poppy hill, and Step 3 ends with them sleeping and waking on the hill together.
 It can also be lampshaded by the MC if they propose to Cove on this step.